Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Evaluation methodology

 \subsection{Experimental setup}

-We developed the methods proposed in this work using the python programming language and we implemented our AI and DNN components using the PyTorch library.
+We developed the detectors proposed in this work using the python programming language and we implemented our AI and DNN components using the PyTorch library.
 The experiments were conducted using a system with NVIDIA GeForce GTX 1660 Ti 6GB (GPU) and Intel i7-10750H 2.6 GHz (CPU).
-All of the experiments utilise the system's GPU as a main computational frontier, whereas the CPU is leveraged for data collection and process automation purposed.
+All of the experiments utilise the system's GPU as a main computational resource.
+To support reproducibility, both datasets are publicly available from their original sources~\cite{14, 9715175}, the classical baselines are used as provided by the Frouros library~\cite{CESPEDESSISNIEGA2024101733}, and all detector hyperparameters are reported in Table~\ref{tab:baseline-param}; the implementation is available from the authors upon reasonable request.

-Our experimentation process is defined as follows: We run each experiment $10$ times and we collect the outputs generated by the system.
-Then, we discard the "best" and "worst" cases, which act as outliers.
-In the sequel we average the remaining $8$ outputs, and we use this average to assess the system performance.
-We should notice that we follow this approach when evaluating the proposed CFPT and TabAutoDrift methods, as well as the rest of the concept drift SotA methods which are found in the existing literature.